ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/client-api/creating-document-store.dotnet.markdown

 # How to create a document store?

 To create an instance of the `DocumentStore` you need to specify the URL address that points to the RavenDB server.
-The URL must contains the TCP port on which the server is listening (the default port number is 8080).
+The URL must contain the TCP port on which the server is listening (the default port number is 8080).

 {CODE document_store_creation@ClientApi\CreatingDocumentStore.cs /}